 Highly concentrated and purified Omega 3 capsules.
 Enteric coated virtually eliminating fish smell and aftertaste.
-A potent anti-inflammatory, it supports cardiovascular health with improved platelet function, joint function, skin hydration, vascular blood flow to the brain, neuronal cell membrains and mood.*
+Potent supporting nutrients for cardiovascular health that promote healthy platelet function, joint function, skin hydration, vascular blood flow to the brain, neuronal cell membrains and mood.*

-EPA and DHA are omega-3 fatty acids from fish oil, which promote cardiovascular health by supporting healthy triglyceride and lipid metabolism, maintaining healthy blood flow, and supporting healthy platelet function.*
+EPA and DHA are omega-3 fatty acids from fish oil, which promote cardiovascular health by supporting healthy triglyceride and lipid metabolism.*

 They support optimal joint function and skin hydration by maintaining healthy prostaglandin and leukotriene production.*